jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

 In Azure we add the PVC as an Azure File based PVC, which links to [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) over the SMB protocol.
 This location is accessible outside the cluster and can be used between nodes.

+Create an new Storage Account **in the same resource group** as the AKS / acs-engine cluster.
+By default for this example it's named `samplestorage` - you can change this in pvc_azure.yml.

 From the `Source\kube` sub-folder run:

 ```